barel-mishal/astro-resume/src/pages/index.md

 Ramat Gan, IL | barel.mishal@mail.huji.ac.il | 0509042020 | [GitHub](<https://github.com/barel-mishal>) | [Linkedin](<https://www.linkedin.com/in/barel-mishal/>)

 Self-taught programmer from Ramat Gan, Israel.
 Hold a B.Sc in nutrition from the Hebrew University.
-Currently, currently working on a big project called FoodIt.ai, which is a website designed to generate recipes and assist food bloggers in advertising their creations.
+Currently, working on a big project called FoodIt.ai, which is a website designed to generate recipes and assist food bloggers in advertising their creations.
 The platform provides useful tools for quickly generating recipes and offers a unique platform for recognition on the web.
 Aspire to be a software engineer, working on big projects in the field of nutrition to make a change.

 ## Skills